mokona88/custom_user_settings/README.md

 5. Run `:Mason` to check for language server installation.

-Note: typescript-language-server, tailwindcss-language-servers requires Node version >= 14 in order to operate
+Note: typescript-language-server, tailwindcss-language-servers requires Node version >= 14 in order to operate For setting up Java dev environment, would need Java 17 or newer if using lsp_jdtls